bengo501/bengo501/README.md

 ## About Me

 - I'm currently pursuing a **Bachelor's in Computer Science** at PUCRS (Pontifícia Universidade Católica do Rio Grande do Sul).
-- I’m also a **digital artist**, working on character designs, environments, and concept art.
+- I’m also a **digital artist**, working on character designs and concept art.

 ---